CompuTec/computec-docs/docs/processforce/administrator-guide/print-layouts.md

 # Print Layouts

-On this page, you can find corrected ProcessForce print layout files.
+This section provides access to corrected ProcessForce print layout files.

 ---

 Apart from bug fixes and visual adjustment of the files, versions destined for SAP Business One HANA have been added too.

 :::info
-    Subsequent print layout files and updates of the current ones will be posted in this page until they are incorporated into the ProcessForce installer.
+    Subsequent print layout files and updates of the current ones will be published here until they are integrated into the ProcessForce installer.
 :::

 :::info
-    If you notice that any report from the list below should be corrected, do not hesitate to create an issue in the [http://support.computec.pl](http://support.computec.pl/) portal (Support ProcessForce project) with the Print Layouts or Reports component.
+    If you identify any issues with the reports listed below, please report them via the [http://support.computec.pl](http://support.computec.pl/) portal (Support ProcessForce project) using the Print Layouts or Reports component.
 :::

 :::danger
-    If you want to adjust any of the layout and report files, please make sure to make a copy of it.
-The default ones (with ProcessForce in their names) may be overwritten during future updates, and changes in them may be lost.
+    If you plan to modify any layout or report file, make a backup copy.
+Default files (those with ProcessForce in their names) may be overwritten in future updates, leading to loss of custom changes.
 :::

 All reports are in the English version.